Science

 • Develop students’ abilities to communicate scientific understandings and findings to a range of audiences, justifying their ideas and participating in scientific arguments and claims.

 Each year we hold our Science Expo and Science Fair.
-This is a wonderful opportunity for students to learn and participate in a range of different science experiences and experiments, please see our Gallery for photos.
+Term 3 is certainly our Science Extravaganza.
+It is a focused time for our students to learn and participate in a range of different science experiences and experiments.

 Winner of the 2022 Northern Territory Science Week Award